 For people who live or used to live in Japan, for example.
 I also love to read about other people’s experiences concerning life as a foreigner.

-I also think it’s important to know for people who intend to come and live in Japan for however long!
+I also think it’s important to know what to expect for people who intend to come and live in Japan.